-The example below shows the routing profile named Avaya used by all the subscriber flows in Step 16.
+The example below shows the routing profile named Avaya used by all the subscriber flows defined in Steps 18-19.
 It shows that all traffic (URI Group = ) using this profile will be routed to IP address 10.75.5.6 (Avaya SES) as the next hop as defined in the Next Hop Server 1 field.

-19. | SIP Clusters

-As part of the compliance test, SIP clusters were used to define how HTTP traffic will be routed for different groups of endpoints.
+Step Description 21.
+SIP Clusters As part of the compliance test, SIP clusters were used to define how HTTP traffic will be routed for different groups of endpoints.

-To define a new cluster, navigate to IPCS Control Center → Global Parameters → SIP Cluster.
+To define a new cluster, navigate to IPCS Control Center→SIP Cluster.
 Select the Add Cluster button in the middle pane to enter and submit the new information.